ThomasDurand535/chat-ollama/README.md

 This is a lightweight interface to chat with an Ollama server.
 You can run it quickly using Docker Compose or install it locally.
-I don’t know why Linux users still don’t have a graphical interface, so I built my own.
+I don’t know why Linux users still don’t have a graphical interface, so I created my own.

 ## Features